Guide summary

 ANC headphone buyer depth

 The public page can now help buyers avoid the common ANC traps before comparing models.
-Exact product facts, current commercial output, media, measured performance claims, and advanced schema stay blocked until evidence clears.
+Measured performance claims and advanced schema stay editorial-only; ledger-approved Amazon buttons may appear on approved picks without live prices or stock claims.

 ANC is split by noise problem